kubernetes-sigs/work-api/docs/enhancements/1-appliedwork/README.md

 #### API change

-Add a new `AppliedWork` internal API
+Add a new `AppliedWork` internal API:

 ```go
 // AppliedWork represents an applied work on managed cluster that is placed